mbaranr/mbaranr.github.io/_projects/waste_sorting.md

 category: fun
 ---

 This project was developed as part of an international collaborative initiative between the Lancaster University campuses of Leipzig (Germany) and Bailrigg (England).

+**HW**: KUKA industrial robots, the same ones used in car assembly lines, capable of handling loads of 180kg and moving at 3m/s.

+**Motivation**: By innovating in waste management, we hope to contribute toward sustainable solutions for one of the world’s growing environmental concerns.
+Our long-term vision is to extend this technology to more critical areas, such as nuclear waste management, where safe and efficient handling is of utter importance.

 I led the computer vision team, focusing on `object detection` and `image classification`.

 ### Dataset